April Winchell: Radio

 Besides her many contributions to radio advertising as a director, writer, and performer, Winchell also hosted a radio talk show program on KFI, a Los Angeles radio station.
 This weekend program aired for three years, and enjoyed the fastest growth audience in the history of the station.
 Subsequent to the end of this program in November 2002, she appeared semi-regularly on the Ask Mr. KABC program, on KABC, an AM station also in Los Angeles – until the show ended in February 2007.

 In 2005, Winchell signed a deal with U.S. pay-TV service HBO to develop and host a show on Sirius Satellite Radio.
 However, on her official website on May 3, 2006, she announced that negotiations had stalled out between HBO and Sirius, leaving her program in limbo.

 On March 16, 2007, she returned to semi-regular radio appearances on The Marc "Mr. K" Germain Show on KTLK-AM (the new show hosted by the former Mr. KABC) and appeared twice a month.
 (Her appearances on Germain's show are available at her website in addition to KTLK's website.)
 During March, Winchell was "banned for life" from KABC (AM) in Los Angeles at the behest of ABC radio host Bill O'Reilly, over a retelling of an occurrence she dubbed "Croissantgate" (KABC provided Bill O'Reilly with croissants that were not fresh enough for his taste, causing a commotion at the station).

 Theater

-As a musical theater actor, she starred as Ado Annie in the Columbia Artists revival of Oklahoma!, and also appeared opposite Kevin Spacey in Gypsy.
+As a musical theater actress, Winchell starred as Ado Annie in the Columbia Artists revival of Oklahoma!, and appeared opposite Kevin Spacey in Gypsy.

-Additionally, Winchell wrote and starred as "Sheila Sands" in her show at the Roxy Theatre in Los Angeles to sold out crowds.
+Winchell wrote and starred as "Sheila Sands" in her show at the Roxy Theatre in Los Angeles to sold out crowds.
 The show was produced by Lily Tomlin and Jane Wagner, who discovered her at Cafe Largo in Hollywood.
 Winchell reprised the character to open for Brad Garrett at the MGM Grand in Las Vegas in 2013.

 She has also been a frequent panelist on the live-stage version of What's My Line at the Acme Comedy Theatre in Hollywood.